wayneeseguin/graft/doc/operators.md

  `(( file ))` operator.
 Instead of having to worry about the proper YAML indenting
- + multiline semantics when pasting your cert into your file, you can stick the contents in a file by itself, and provide a path to that file (absolute, or relative to where `spruce` is executed).
+ + multiline semantics when pasting your cert into your file, you can stick the contents in a file by itself, and provide a path to that file (absolute, or relative to where `graft` is executed).
 The path provided can even be a reference to another part of the data structure, which might concat some values together to dynamically generate where the file will be.